AntaresSimulatorTeam/antares-xpansion/docs/developer-guide/0-Process.md

 ## 1- Optimization problems generation
 `antares-solver` is run using Antares-Xpansion options.
 The weekly optimization problems (1st and 2nd optimization) are written as `.mps` files.
-In this mode Antares_Simulator write some additional files that add a business context of the linear problems (column id and variable map for example).
+In this mode Antares-Simulator write some additional files that add a business context of the linear problems (column id and variable map for example).

 ## 2- Modification of problems to introduce investment variables